Skip to content

 checkers = [

-k8s_pod_restart.K8SPodRestartCheck(configs=configs, filters=[filter_namespace]), # Support for user-configured multiple filtering functions that are executed in sequence.
+k8s_pod_restart.K8SPodRestartCheck(configs=configs, filters=[filter_namespace]), # Support for user-configured multiple filtering functions executed sequentially.

 ]